ZGurney/iib-project/notes/dual-convcnp.md

 # Dual ConvCNP

-An initial attempt at handling multi-output data with a ConvCNP.
+An initial attempt at handling multi-output data with a [[ConvCNP]].
+Currently, it only handles a regression dataset and classification dataset by stacking the representation vectors to produce an overall representation vector.

-## Questions for Wessel

-Can I simply run the ConvCNP and the dual ConvCNP separately to assess their performance?
+See initial implementation at [wesselb/gabriel-convcnp](https://github.com/wesselb/gabriel-convcnp/).